Seton Hall University: Early history

-Like many Catholic universities in the United States, Seton Hall arose out of the Plenary Council of American Bishops, held in Baltimore, Maryland, in 1844, with the goal of bringing Catholicism to higher education in order to help propagate the faith.
+Like many Catholic universities in the United States, Seton Hall arose out of the Council of Baltimore, held in Maryland in 1844, with the goal of bringing Catholicism to higher education in order to help propagate the faith.
 The Diocese of Newark had been established by Pope Pius IX in 1853, just three years before the founding of the college, and it necessitated an institution for higher learning.
 Seton Hall College was formally founded on September 1, 1856, by Newark Bishop James Roosevelt Bayley, a first cousin of James Roosevelt I, father of president Franklin Roosevelt.
 Bishop Bayley named the institution after his aunt, Mother Elizabeth Ann Seton, who was later named the first American-born Catholic saint.

 The main campus was originally in Madison, New Jersey.
 Reverend Bernard J. McQuaid served as the first college president (1856–1857, 1859–1868) and directed a staff of four diocesan clergy including Reverend Alfred Young, vice-president; Reverend Daniel Fisher (the second college president, 1857–1859) and five lay instructors.
-Initially, Seton Hall had only five students – Leo G. Thebaud, Louis and Alfred Boisaubin, Peter Meehan and John Moore.
+Initially, Seton Hall had only five students – Leo G. Thebaud, Louis and Alfred Boisaubin, Peter Meehan, and John Moore.
 By the end of the first year, the student body had grown more than tenfold to 60.
 The college moved to its current location in 1860.

 By the 1860s, Seton Hall College was continuing its rapid growth and began to enroll more and more students each year.
 However, among other difficulties, several fires on campus slowed down the growth process.
 The first of several strange fires in the university's history occurred in 1867 which destroyed the college's first building.
 Two decades later on March 9, 1886, another fire destroyed the university's main building.
 In the 20th century, another campus fire burned down a classroom as well as several dormitory buildings in 1909.

-During the 19th century, despite setbacks, financially tight times and the American Civil War, the college continued to expand.
+During the 19th century, despite setbacks, financially tight times, and the American Civil War, the college continued to expand.
 Seton Hall opened a military science department (forerunner to the ROTC program) during the summer of 1893, but this program was ultimately disbanded during the Spanish–American War.
 Perhaps one of the most pivotal events in the history of Seton Hall came in 1897 when Seton Hall's preparatory (high school) and college (undergraduate) divisions were permanently separated.